NinaPajonk/web-app-from-scratch-2021/README.md

 ### Interactive Diagram

+## Data fetchen
-## How I fetched my data from the open weather API:
+How I fetched my data from the open weather API:

 ## Checklist